Unit 1: Numbers, Quantification & Numerical Applications — Class 11 Applied Maths | Free MCQs & Solved Examples | Boundless Maths

 💡 About Case Study Questions

-Case studies carry 4 marks each in the CBSE board exam (Section E).
+Case studies carry 4 marks each in the CBSE Class 11 annual exam (Section E).
 Each has a real-world scenario followed by 3–4 sub-questions.
-Practice reading the scenario carefully and identifying which topic/formula applies before solving.
+Practice reading the scenario carefully and identifying which topic and formula applies before solving.

 A computer science teacher explains that computers store all data in binary (base 2) using only 0s and 1s.
 She tells the class: "The number of unique values storable in n bits is 2n.
 Conversely, the number of bits required = log2(total values)."